Shared Services Education Team

-She has worked for the Trust for 11 years, predominantly teaching Years 5 and 6, but also with experience in all year groups from EYFS to Year 4.
+She has worked for the Trust for 13 years, predominantly teaching Years 5 and 6, but also with experience in all year groups from EYFS to Year 4.

-Rachel has also been Trust Maths Lead, Programme Tutor for SCITT, Mobilise Research Champion for Maths, Accredited Pupil Premium Reviewer, Lincolnshire Attaining in Maths Programme Leader, NQT and ITT Mentor, and Instructional Coach for Accelerate Coaching.
+She has also been Trust Maths Lead, Programme Tutor for SCITT, Mobilise Research Champion for Maths, Accredited Pupil Premium Reviewer, Lincolnshire Attaining in Maths Programme Leader, NQT and ITT Mentor, and Instructional Coach for Accelerate Coaching.

 Rachel previously worked in a school that was on a journey, helping it move from Special Measures to ‘Outstanding’.

-Educational Ethos: "All learners can achieve and the key to this is developing resilience and confidence.
+Educational Ethos: "All learners can achieve, and the key to this is developing resilience and confidence.
 The building blocks put in place at the beginning of a child’s educational journey are essential for success later in life.
 Everyone who works in an educational setting has the privilege of helping to shape this."

 Favourite Quote: “Education is for improving the lives of others and for leaving your community and world better than you found it.” - Marian Wright Edelman